ddubson/xp-guides/extreme-programming.md

 - **Staff turnover** - developers leave the project, potentially because of the underlying issues in the software.

+XP seeks to address each of the risks outlined above, and will be described below.

+> **When should I use XP?**
+>
+> When requirements are vague or change frequently.

+## What is XP

+XP is a software development discipline that addresses risk at all levels of the development process.

 ## Values

 The five core values of Extreme Programming are: